 |Crude oil||41.9||4.8 days|

 Table 1 sums the sustainability of nuclear power up quite well.
 However, there is quite a bit of talk about nuclear fuel (Uranium) running low just like oil.
 Technically, this is a non-issue, as nuclear waste is recyclable.
 Economically, it could become a major issue.
-Today's commercial nuclear reactors burn less than 10% of the fuel that is put into them and the other 90% or so is thrown away.
+Today's commercial nuclear reactors burn less than 1% of the fuel that is mined for them and the rest of it or so is thrown away (as depleted uranium and nuclear waste).
 The US recycling program shut down in the ’70s due to proliferation and economic concerns.
 Today, France and Japan are recycling fuel with great success.
 New technology exists that can greatly reduce proliferation concerns.
 Without recycling, the 2005 Uranium Reserves ’Red Book’ published by the U.N.
 IAEA suggests that there are over 200 years of Uranium reserves at current demand.
-There is also a nearly infinite supply of uranium dissolved in seawater at very low concentration.
-No one has found a cheap way to extract it yet.
-Nuclear reactors can also run on Thorium fuel, which is 4x more abundant than Uranium in the crust.
+There is also a very large supply of uranium dissolved in seawater at very low concentration.
+No one has found a cheap-enough way to extract it yet, though people have come close.
+Nuclear reactors can also run on Thorium fuel.

 When atoms split to release energy, the smaller atoms that are left behind are often left in excited states, emitting energetic particles that can cause biological damage.
 Some of the longest lived atoms don’t decay to stability for hundreds of thousands of years.
-These dangerous materials must be controlled and kept out of the environment for at least that long.
+This nuclear waste must be controlled and kept out of the environment for at least that long.
 Designing systems to last that long is a daunting task — one that been a major selling point of anti-nuclear groups.

 Three major accidents have occurred in commercial power plants: Chernobyl, Three Mile Island, and Fukushima.
-Chernobyl was an uncontrolled steam explosion which released a large amount of radiation into the environment, killing over 30 people, requiring a mass evacuation of hundreds of thousands of people, and causing over 2000 cancer cases.
-Three Mile Island was a partial-core meltdown, where coolant levels dropped below the fuel in a reactor and allowed some fuel to melt.
+Chernobyl was an uncontrolled steam explosion which released a large amount of radiation into the environment, killing over 50 people, requiring a mass evacuation of hundreds of thousands of people, and causing up to 4000 cancer cases.
+Three Mile Island was a partial-core meltdown, where coolant levels dropped below the fuel and allowed some of it to melt.
 No one was hurt and very little radiation was released, but the plant had to close, causing the operating company and its investors to lose a lot of money.
 Fukushima was a station black-out caused by a huge Tsunami.
-Four neighboring plants lost cooling and the decay-heat melted the cores.
+Four neighboring plants lost cooling and the decay heat melted the cores.
 Radiation was released and the public was evacuated.
 These three accidents are very scary and keep many people from being comfortable with nuclear power.

 Nuclear power plants are larger and more complicated than other power plants.
 Many redundant safety systems are built to keep the plant operating safely.
 This complexity causes the up-front cost of a nuclear power plant to be much higher than for a comparable coal plant.
 Once the plant is built, the fuel costs are much less than fossil fuel costs.
 In general, the older a nuclear plant gets, the more money its operators make.
 The large capital cost keeps many investors from agreeing to finance nuclear power plants.